carbon-language/carbon-lang/flang/documentation/Calls.md

    coarrays, and non-`POINTER` actual arguments (that are`TARGET` or procedures) associated with `INTENT(IN) POINTER` dummy arrays (15.5.2.7, C.10.4).
+1. When passing internal procedures, procedure pointers, or dummy procedure descriptors as arguments to target procedures that can be called via implicit interfaces, package them as trampolines; pass or forward other possible internal procedures as descriptors containing host variable links.
 1. Possibly allocate function result storage, when its size can be known by all callers; function results that are neither `POINTER` nor `ALLOCATABLE` must have explicit shapes (C816).